transmission-remote-gui/transgui/readme.txt

 MACOS:

 Without a package manager.
+This method requires no additional prerequisites or dependencies:
-  1. Download the app image from release page.
+  1. Download the disk image from the release page.
   2. Open the image file to mount the image.
-  3. Directly run the application or drag the app icon to your disk / Application folder.
+  3. Directly run the application or drag the app icon to your disk / Applications folder.

 Using Homebrew.
 - You need to have Homebrew installed.
-Execute this command to install Transmission Remote Gui: "brew install --cask transmission-remote-gui"
+Execute this command to install Transmission Remote GUI: "brew install --cask transmission-remote-gui"

 COMMAND LINE PARAMETERS

-You can specify path to a .torrent file or a magnet link as a command line parameter.
+You can specify a path to a .torrent file or a magnet link as a command-line parameter.
 The program will add the specified torrent.

--hidden : Start the program hidden.
+-hidden: Start the program hidden.
 Only the program's tray icon will be visible.
---home=<home_dir> : Specifies a home directory for the program.
-All program's settings are stored in the home directory.
+--home=<home_dir>: Specifies a home directory for the program.
+All the program's settings are stored in the home directory.
 You can run multiple instances of the program by specifying different home directories.
+This option takes precedence over portable mode and the default user-profile location.

 PORTABLE MODE